blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-two.markdown

 date: 2024-10-2 0:0:1 -0700
 categories: digital-literacy-narrative
 ---
-*Written for ASU's ENG 484 Writing Mentor Internship, this is first part of a three part Digital Literacy Narrative.
+*Written for ASU's ENG 484 Writing Mentor Internship, this is second part of a three part Digital Literacy Narrative.
 Find here [part one](dln-part-one) and [part three](dln-part-three).*

 With this post, I want to center the importance of writing.
 It might help to consider life without writing, or really, life without story telling.
 Whether it is fiction or non-fiction, I'm always trying to tell the reader some story.
 Sometimes this story is explicit, and sometimes it lurks behind the words.
 Sometimes… the story is in the motive.
 ## First Grade